dv0308/GOT_PROJECT/README.md

 # GOT_PROJECT
-Back End Server to fetch data from graph database.
+Back End Server to fetch data from graph database
+This is for pull.